 Region growing: a pixel in a region is selected initially and adjacent pixels are adjoined if they have similar gray levels; small subregions are merged if their interiors have similar properties (such as gray level).
-These methods are computationally expensive and some may become unstable during processing.
+These methods are computationally expensive and some may be unstable.